 The Climate Of East Texas Is Great For Carpenter Ants

 Since carpenter ants (and other destructive pests) thrive in hot humid weather, it is no surprise that they are a problem here in East Texas.
-And since more humidity means more of a chance of moisture damage on homes and business, all the better for these moist wood-loving ants.
+And since more humidity means more of a chance of moisture damage on homes and businesses, all the better for these moist wood-loving ants.
 For this reason, to properly protect your home, year-round pest control is highly recommended.

 Carpenter ants, like termites, are sneaky pests.
 While termites are certainly more sneaky, carpenter ants can go undetected for years, under the right conditions.